-As well, your hiring process must include a hands-on test that validates the operator’s skills.
+In addition to these training programs, your hiring process must also include a hands-on test that validates the operator’s skills.

 OSHA closely monitors warehouse safety, including forklift-related accidents.
 While there is no centralized database of individual operators’ track records, as there is for commercial truck drivers, OSHA does require that employers evaluate and certify operators every three years.

-- Skills in operating the type of forklift used at your facility.
-Forklifts vary in size, type of cab, and type of fuel.
-Skills are somewhat transferable, but even if the candidate has experience on the precise machines used in your warehouses, you still must train him, per OSHA requirements.
+- Ability to operate the type of forklift used at your facility.
+Skills are somewhat transferable, but even if the candidate has experience on the precise machines used in your warehouses, you still must train them, per OSHA requirements.

 - Aptitude for learning automated and computerized processes for inventory control.

-- Reliability.
-Forklift operators are a key link in the supply chain, getting the right materials to the right spot for on-time pickup or order fulfillment.
+- Reliability: Forklift operators are a key link in the supply chain, getting the right materials to the right spot for on-time pickup or order fulfillment is key.

-Part of the hiring process involves having the candidate demonstrate skills on the equipment he or she will be using.
-You can detect the candidate’s attitude toward safety by how he or she gets in and out of the machine.
+Part of the hiring process involves having the candidate demonstrate skills on the equipment they will be using.
+You can detect the candidate’s attitude toward safety by how they get in and out of the machine.
 For example, look for a candidate who dismounts carefully, facing the machine; hopping or jumping out is a red flag.
 Also, whether they reach for their seatbelt right away says a lot about their work habits.

-What to Cover in Interviews with Forklift Operators:
+How to Hire a Forklift Operator: What to Cover in Interviews

-Your interview questions should pivot around safety habits and teamwork — ask the candidate:
+Your interview questions should pivot around safety habits and teamwork.
+Be sure to ask the candidate:

-- For an example about when his concern for safety has made a difference to co-workers or to the organization
+- For an example about when their concern for safety has made a difference to co-workers or to the organization.

 Ask the candidate to explain what a stability triangle is (it’s a basic precept of keeping the forklift upright while handling loads).
-If he can’t explain it, his training didn’t stick, says Satti.
+If they can’t explain it, their training didn’t stick.

 - Training on specialty forklifts, such as cherrypickers